moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/call-permit.md

 1. The `message` will be created and includes some of the data that is needed to create the call permit.
 It includes the arguments that will be passed into the `dispatch` function and the nonce of the signer
 2. A JSON structure of the data the user needs to sign will be assembled for the call permit and include all of the types for the `dispatch` arguments and the nonce.
 This will result in the `CallPermit` type and will be saved as the `primaryType`
 3. The domain separator will be created using `"Call Permit Precompile"` exactly for the name, the version of your DApp or platform, the chain ID of the network the signature is to be used on, and the address of the contract that will verify the signature.
-Note that you'll need to specify the chain ID of your ContainerChain in the script to generate the correct signature
+Note that you'll need to specify the chain ID of your appchain in the script to generate the correct signature
 4. All of the assembled data, the `types`, `domain`, `primaryType` and `message`, will be signed using MetaMask (either in the browser or through the MetaMask's JavaScript signing library)
 5. The signature will be returned and you can use [Ethers.js](https://docs.ethers.org/){target=\_blank} [`Signature.from` method](https://docs.ethers.org/v6/api/crypto/#Signature_from){target=\_blank} to return the `v`, `r`, and `s` values of the signature